-Want to know which are the best islands in Croatia to visit in your next trip?
+Want to know which are the best islands in Croatia to visit on your next trip?

 Since I arrived from my trip to Croatia in 10 days, many of you asked me what is the best island to visit in Croatia or what are the most beautiful Croatian islands.

 When planning your trip through the land of 1000 islands, you will have to decide which island of Croatia to choose.

-In this pots, I tell you which are the best islands of Croatia to visit, with all the information you need to plan your Croatian Islands hopping trip.
+In this post, I tell you which are the best islands of Croatia to visit, with all the information you need to plan your Croatian Islands hopping trip.

 - How many islands are in Croatia